 Keukenhof Gardens is for sure one of the most Instagrammable spots in the Netherlands that will brighten up your Instagram feed.
 Just a short journey from Amsterdam is the exquisite Keukenhof Gardens (and it’s well worth a day trip).
 It’s one of the world’s largest tulip fields and wherever there are colourful flowers there are amazing photo ops.
 The gardens are only open in Spring when the flowers are in full bloom.

-This love-lock bridge lies in the prettiest location in Amsterdam.
-The Staalmeestersburg bridge crosses over the romantic Groenburgwal canal and people come from far and wide with their loved ones to lock a padlock on the bridge to signify love.
+This love-lock bridge, also known as the Staalmeestersburg, lies in the prettiest location in Amsterdam.
+The bridge crosses over the romantic Groenburgwal canal and people come from far and wide with their loved ones to lock a padlock on the bridge to signify love.

 It's true what they say: you eat with your eyes.
 Food always reels in the likes on Instagram, especially when it’s well presented and drool-worthy.
 In the Dutch capital there is more than enough tasty-looking street food to photograph.
 Whether it’s stroopwafels from Albert Cuypmarkt, bitterballen from Foodhallen or a Dutch pancake, be sure to snap your food.

 9. De Pijp